bbatsov/batsov.com/_posts/2011-04-24-emacs-dev-kit.markdown

 * Scheme
 * XML

-It also offers an advanced ERC configuration(so that you can ask your questions on #freenode), extended keybindings and lots of general purpose utility functions.
+It also offers an advanced ERC configuration (so that you can ask your questions on #freenode), extended keybindings and lots of general purpose utility functions.

-EDT goes a step further and even includes a different color-theme by default - zenburn.
+EDK goes a step further and even includes a different color-theme by default - zenburn.
 You can turn it off easily of course, but I have the feeling that many programmers will appreciate its eye strain reducing qualities.